-Westminster is one of the most diverse places in the world, with hundreds of thousands of people from different backgrounds living here.
-To ensure Westminster continues to be a place where everyone feels they belong, and communities value one another, the council has launched a Community Cohesion Commission.
+Westminster is one of the most diverse places in the world, with a rich array of residents and a thriving entertainment and cultural hub which attracts millions of visitors a week.
+To ensure Westminster continues to be a place where everyone feels they belong, and communities value one another, the council launched the Westminster Community Cohesion Commission.

-The Commission will be led by Councillor Aiken, Cabinet Member for Public Protection with three other members including Councillor Hug, Leader of the Opposition, Councillor McAllister, Deputy Leader of the Opposition and Councillor Mohammed, Ward Member for Bryanston and Dorset Square.
+The Commission, led by Councillor Aiken, Leader of the Council and includes three other members including Councillor Hug, Leader of the Opposition, Councillor McAllister, Deputy Leader of the Opposition and Councillor Mohammed, Ward Member for Bryanston and Dorset Square.

 Over the last year, the Commission has spoken with different representatives in the community to better the council’s understanding of cohesion in Westminster.

 On the 29 November 2017, the Commission launched these findings to stakeholders at the Westminster Community Cohesion Summit.

 The Commission has put forward three recommendations to build a stronger Westminster:

 1) The council will do everything it can to make sure that people feel safe and have a stake in the city, including making sure that there are decent and affordable homes across all types of tenure, giving our residents the ability to put down roots and build neighbourhoods filled with community pride